-The level of cover available varies massively so you need to check the wording of your chosen providers individually.
+The level of cover offered by different companies varies massively so you need to check the wording of your chosen providers individually.

-Third-party liability is often available for dog travel policies.
+Third-party liability is often available for dog travel policies, but this won't cover vet treatment if your pet is sick or injured.
 Some providers limit their cover to travel within Europe, so make sure you read the terms and conditions of your policy.

 Pet insurance for longer trips abroad